 - Balance transfer interest rate.
 This is the interest rate you are charged when transferring an existing credit card debt to a new card.

 - Promotional interest rate.
-Many credit card companies offer new customers a promotional interest rates for purchases and/or balance transfers.
-This promotional interest rate is only available for a limited time; with the standard interest rate applying after that.
+Many credit card companies offer new customers a promotional interest rate for purchases and/or balance transfers.
+This promotional interest rate is only available for a limited time, with the standard interest rate applying after that.
 For example, a card may offer you 0% interest on balance transfers for an introductory period.
-If you don’t pay off the balance transfer during that period months, the standard rate for balance transfers will apply to the debt.
+If you don’t pay off the balance transfer during that period, the standard rate for balance transfers will apply to the debt.